BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 #### STRIKES AGAINST CAVALRY MODELS

 If you win a Duel roll against a **Cavalry** model, you may choose to Strike either the rider or the mount.
 This is the choice of the player making the Attacks.
 If they have several Attacks to distribute, they can resolve them one at a time in the usual fashion, alternating between rider and mount if they wish.
 If this slays the mount, a Thrown Rider test will need to be taken after all other Strikes have been made.
-Note that, in this case, a mount isn't considered to be In The Way as it is for hits from shooting â€” combatants are close enough to place their blows with greater accuracy.
+Note that, in this case, a mount isn't considered to be In The Way as it is for hits from shooting — combatants are close enough to place their blows with greater accuracy.

 If the rider is slain, their mount becomes a Separated Mount (see [page 59]) and there is a chance that it will run away.